Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 An overdose of Flonase is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+Long term use of steroid medicine can lead to glaucoma, cataracts, thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using Flonase?

 Avoid getting the spray in your eyes or mouth.
 If this does happen, rinse with water.

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using fluticasone nasal.

 Get emergency medical help if you have signs of an allergic reaction to Flonase: hives, rash; feeling light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 noisy breathing, runny nose, or crusting around your nostrils;